SEND and the local offer

 At the classroom level, all children are planned for so that they can access the curriculum regardless of their need or the subject being taught.
 We are committed to adapting physical resources, teaching styles and techniques and following advice from any professional body or recognised advisory service so that children with SEND have equality of access.

-Our SEN manager is on hand to provide pastoral support for all children including those with SEND.
+Our SENCO is on hand to provide pastoral support for all children including those with SEND.
 We are also part of a cluster arrangement with local schools so that we have access to counselling services should they be required.

-We do not tolerate bullying and should we have cases reported to us we follow the school’s anti-bullying policy – a copy of which can be downloaded here.
+We do not tolerate bullying and should we have cases reported to us we follow the school’s anti-bullying policy.

 Concerns and behaviour issues, including incidents of bullying, are recorded and acted upon as necessary.